 The wealth accumulation model is proven by Packhorse’s Investment Manager, following seven years of recurring positive financial and environmental outcomes in privately managed cattle property portfolios.
 Annual total returns achieved by the investment manager of 22.65%* have been delivered, linked to land appreciation and stable income streams from long term agistment agreements negotiated with major cattle companies and beef processors.

-The company is ramping up its expansion with the planned purchase of another two properties, poised to deliver solid growth opportunities and returns for investors.
+The company is ramping up its expansion with the planned purchase of another two properties, both well positioned to deliver solid growth opportunities and returns for investors.

 Tim Samway, Packhorse Pastoral Company Chair said the powerhouse behind the company is a team of experts in funds management, land regeneration and cattle management, who have developed a process-driven method of creating wealth through optimising cattle station assets and deploying widespread rejuvenation of pastoral land.